Netanyahu tells Israel 'We are at war' after Hamas kills at least 22 in an unprecedented attack

 Videos released by Hamas appeared to show at least three Israelis captured alive.
 The military declined to give details about casualties or kidnappings as it continued to battle the infiltrators.

-“We are at war,” Israeli Prime Minister Benjamin Netanyahu said in a televised address, declaring a mass mobilization of the country's army reserves.
+“We are at war,” Israeli Prime Minister Benjamin Netanyahu said in a televised address, declaring a mass army mobilization.
 “Not an ‘operation,’ not a ‘round,’ but at war.”

 “The enemy will pay an unprecedented price,” he added, promising that Israel would “return fire of a magnitude that the enemy has not known.”